Is Grain Free Food Better for Dogs?

 A final word about grains as 'fillers'

 Don't be tricked into the marketing of grains as 'filler' ingredients.
 We talked about the key nutrients that grains provide and that scientific studies have shown us that dogs are actually very efficient at both digesting and utilizing these nutrients found in grains.
-In reality, there is no such thing as a 'filler' ingredient in pet food, unless we're talking about air, water and perhaps unfermentable fibre.
+In carefully balanced amounts, grains add valuable vitamins, minerals, fatty acids and fibre to the diet.
 Now that's food for thought!